susan-kimemia/alx-system_engineering-devops/0x00-shell_basics/README.md

 deleting file
 symblic link
 deleting the directory
-chaning working directory
+changing working directory
-listing all files
+listing all files in the current directory